Radiopurity measurements of liquid scintillator for the COSINE-100 Upgrade: Coincidence analysis

 A significant portion of the remaining $\beta-\alpha$ time-coincidence events is attributed to contamination from $^{222}$Rn (with a half-life of 3.8\,days).
 Consequently, it is necessary to analyze these events over an extended period.
 The collected data over a month were divided into appropriate time intervals for this analysis.
 The $\Delta t$ distribution in each interval was fitted by Eq.~\ref{eq:fitfunc} with the half-life fixed at 164.3\,$\mu$s, while keeping $A$ and $C$ as free parameters.

-The activity $A$, determined from the fitting, is plotted as black dots with error bars in Fig.~\ref{fig:Po214Activity}.
+The activity $A$, determined from the fitting, is plotted in Fig.~\ref{fig:Po214Activity}.
 The observed decrease in activity appears to be due to contamination from $^{222}$Rn prior to detector assembly.
 To model this decrease, we used the same function as in Eq.~\ref{eq:fitfunc}.
 The exponential term represents the contribution from $^{222}$Rn, while the constant term accounts for internal contamination from the $^{238}$U series.
-The best-fit model, shown by the solid red line, aligns well with the observed decrease in activity.
-The internal contamination from $^{238}$U, as determined from the constant term, is $0.091\pm0.042$\,mBq/kg.
+The best-fit model aligns well with the observed decrease in activity.
+The internal contamination from $^{238}$U, as determined from the constant term, is $0.091 \pm 0.042$\,mBq/kg.